 Individuals interested in making their own masks can view directions here.

-Brass players will be required to practice water key etiquette.
+Brass players should practice water key etiquette.
 This includes:

 draping the water valve and collecting condensate in a towel or WindSorb;